-Selecting the right jigging rod is the first, and most important decision you need to make if you want to be successful jig fishing for bass.
+Selecting the right jigging rod is the first, and most important decision you need to make if you want to be successful jig fishing.
 Using the wrong rod will not only affect your casting, but cost you many missed fish.
 Bass jigs have to overcome obstacles that most lures do not, and without the right rod it’s hard to get a jig to perform correctly and efficiently.

 The first obstacle is the types of areas you want to be casting a jig.
 Because of their weedguard, jigs are able to get in to some tight areas and thick cover without getting hung up.